InfinityG/myvinos-integration-api/README.md

     running in an external cluster, and is set up separately.

 ## Live environment and topology
-Currently, the live environment is set up as follows:
+Currently, the live environment is set up in Amazon AWS, via the EC2 dashboard.
+No automated deployment scripts have yet been created.
+Access to these instances must be made via SSH, and require the relevant SSH keys.

+ The list of instances are as follows:

 | Name            | EC2 Name              | Instance type | Subnet  | Description                                                                                                                                 |
 |-----------------|-----------------------|---------------|---------|---------------------------------------------------------------------------------------------------------------------------------------------|